Host your Minecraft server on BisectHosting - get 25% off your first month with code MODRINTH.

 Performance-enhancing mods like Sodium, Lithium, Ferrite Core, and Starlight are recommended due to the amount of resources Big Globe demands by default.
 Note however that mods which aim to improve worldgen speed (for example C2ME) are NOT recommended, because Big Globe already has concurrency built-in to its chunk generator.

-Mods which let you teleport between locations you've already visited are recommended because worlds as large as Big Globe make transportation difficult otherwise.
+In 3.x, mods which let you teleport between locations you've already visited are recommended because worlds as large as Big Globe make transportation difficult otherwise.
+In 4.0 and later versions, Big Globe has this functionality built-in.

 External resources